 Room rent will not be refunded after the first week of classes.
 However, some prepaid board amounts are refundable.
-Check at Business Office window for board refunds.
-A student must participate in the College meal plan if he/she is living in the residence hall.
+Check at the business office window for board refunds.
+A student must participate in the College meal plan if living in the residence hall.